-- 1. "To utilize the various modes of transportation that are available in the County to provide for the residents maximize efficient use of transportation infrastructure for all users and modes." - 2.
+- 1. "To maximize efficient use of transportation infrastructure for all users and modes." - 2.
 "To encourage and promote an efficient, accessible, equitable, and economical transportation system to serve the commercial and industrial establishments of the County." - 3.
-"To improve the existing transportation system.plan for an economically viable and cost-effective transporation system that makes the best use of limited transporation funds."
+"To plan for an economically viable and cost-effective transportation system that makes the best use of limited transportation funds."

-- Columbia County's transportation plan was adopted on 1998 in 2017, entitled Columbia County Rural-Transportation System Plan.
+- 1. Columbia County's transportation plan was adopted in 2017, entitled Columbia County Transportation System Plan.
 It is hereby incorporated into and made part of the Columbia County Comprehensive Plan by this reference.
 The transportation plan shall be reviewed periodically and updated as necessary. - 2.
 The dedication of adequate rights-of-way to meet the standards set in the Transportation Plan shall be required of any person seeking a Zone Change, Conditional Use Permit, Subdivision, or Partition.
-The developer of a subdivision in an urban growth area will be required to make the appropriate improvements to any related street to meet the roadway, access spacing, and mobility standards set in a Transportation Plan. - 3.
-All expanding or new development shall contribute a fair and proportionate share toward appropriate off-site improvements to county roads shall be required whenever a development results in a major increase in traffic on an existing county road. - 4.
-County will manage access to roadways to reduce congestion and conflicting travel patterns.
-The County will work with the Oregon Department of Transportation (ODOT) to limit the number of access points onto Principle Arterials arterial roads.
+The developer of a subdivision in an urban growth area will be required to make the appropriate improvements to any related street to meet the roadway, access spacing, and mobility standards set in a Transportation Plan. - All expanding or new development shall contribute a fair and proportionate share toward appropriate off-site improvements to county roads whenever a development results in a major increase in traffic on an existing county road. - County will manage access to roadways to reduce congestion and conflicting travel patterns.
+The County will work with the Oregon Department of Transportation (ODOT) to limit the number of access points onto Principle Arterials.
 Direct access to U.S. Highway 30 will be limited as